-The project will be split at a high level into four phases, with the first being concerned with building out the CI hardware platform.
+The project is split at a high level into four initial phases, with the first being concerned with building out the CI hardware platform.
 This will be followed by CI configuration and test, support for basic LTE data service, and then support for native voice calling over LTE.

 Continous Integration (CI) Hardware¶

-The CI platform will integrate one or more test base stations with LTE modem banks via a cabled RF network, with reference clock distribution, control, and RF measurement.
+The CI platform integrates one or more test base stations with LTE modem banks via a cabled RF network, with reference clock distribution, control, and RF measurement.

 CI Platform Configuration and Test¶

 Automated testing will be made possible via use of the OsmoGSMTester software.
 Test coverage will be extended over time as the project develops.